Milan Cathedral Duomo di Milano with Gothic spires at sunrise in city center, Lombardy, Italy

 Art & Culture

 Morning: The Last Supper (pre-booked 15-min slot).
 Santa Maria delle Grazie.
 Afternoon: Sforza Castle and Sempione Park, Pinacoteca di Brera art gallery.
-Evening: Navigli canals aperitivo and dinner, Sunday antique market if weekend.
+Evening: Navigli canals aperitivo and dinner, last Sunday of month antique market if timing aligns.

 Modern Milan or Lake